parallel-fs-utils/fs-drift/README.md

 -b|--bandwidth

-If truem save bandwidth data to a csv file.
+If true save bandwidth data to a csv file.
 First value is number of seconds after start of the thest.
 Second value is bandwidth[kB/s].
 Recorded values are for sequential reads (read), random reads (randread), random writes (randwrite) and sequential writes (write).
 Sequential writes are agregated from append and create operations.

 -l|--levels